What is abuse, neglect, exploitation and self-neglect?

-Abuse, neglect, exploitation or self-neglect of a person age 60 or older or adults with disabilities age 18-59 is the least recognized form of family violence.
+Abuse, neglect, exploitation and self-neglect of a person age 60 or older or adults with disabilities age 18-59 is the least recognized form of family violence.

 *Abuse, neglect, exploitation and self-neglect takes many forms, and in most cases victims are subjected to more than one type of mistreatment.
 During Fiscal Year 2022, financial exploitation was reported more frequently than any other type of maltreatment at 24.23% followed by self-neglect at 22.06% and emotional abuse at 16.68%.